 I recommend you use a Windows 7, 8 or 10 computer or laptop with at least dual core processor and 2 GB memory with one free USB 2.0 or USB 3.0 port.
 To get the SDR program to synchronize with the frequency of your radio, you also need to connect a serial cable from your TS-480 to your computer.
 If you do not have a serial port, you can use a USB to serial adapter.
 The CH340 type works fine for me on Windows 7, 8 and 10.
 You can test it with Kenwood’s ARCP-480 remote control program.

 Connect the IF tap to the RTL dongle.
 Then connect the RTL dongle to your PC or laptop.
 You can use a USB 2.0 extension cable.
 Keep it as short as possible to prevent voltage loss and RF from penetrating the USB cable.

 Step 6: Install drivers and the HDSDR software

 Presuming you use Microsoft Windows 7, 8 or 10, you need to install Zadig drivers first to get the RTL dongle to work.
 Then you need SDR software to control the dongle.
-I use HDSDR which has a special option for IF output and uses OmniRig to synchronize the VFO of your radio with that of the RTL dongle.
-So install HDSDR.
+I use HDSDR which has a special option for IF output and uses OmniRig to synchronize with the VFO of your radio.
 If possible use the CAT control option by installing OmniRig.
 As said HDSDR will use OmniRig to readout the frequency your TS-480 is tuned to and display it on the big screen.
 How to setup HDSDR is quite simple.
-I could write down all the steps, but W5KV did it already on his blog.
-So take the time to read it!
+I could write down all the steps, but you’d better see DK6MP’s video on YouTube.
+So take the time to watch it.